South West France

 The abundance of fruit, vegetables, local meats and cheeses at the markets bears witness to the importance of food in this region.
 In spring, the fruit of peach and plum trees is a staple of mouthwatering 'patisseries'.
 Locally produced confit of duck, Toulouse sausage, foie gras, and Roquefort cheese feature on many menus, and cassoulet, the famous hearty dish based on haricot beans and duck, has to be tried.

 Seafood is excellent in restaurants by the coast, with inland restaurants serving locally caught river trout and salmon.
-From the renowned red wines of Bordeaux, the soft sweet wines of Monbazillac, reds from Duras and dry whites of the Jurançon, there is a wine for every palette.
+From the renowned red wines of Bordeaux, the soft sweet wines of Monbazillac, reds from Duras and dry whites of the Jurançon, there is a wine for every palate.
 Full bodied reds are found in Cahors whilst the vineyards of Gaillac produce 'perlé' (a very slightly sparkling white) as well as some interesting reds and rosés.
 Follow a 'route du vin' circuit to sample the local wines with, of course, the opportunity to buy a few bottles to enjoy at the villa or back at home.

 The gentle, temperate climate of this corner of France generally ensures that spring and autumn are mild and sunny, with daytime temperatures rising in the summer to the late 20s or low 30s on average.